Background pattern

 Warnings and precautions

-Be especially cautious if you use Normofundina with potassium in the following cases:
+Be especially careful if you use Normofundina with Potassium in the following cases:

-• If your blood sodium levels are low (hyponatremia).
+• If your sodium levels in the blood are low (hyponatremia).

-• If your kidney function is damaged (renal insufficiency).
+• If your kidney function is impaired (renal failure).

-• If you suffer from diseases in which high blood potassium levels (hyperkalemia) are frequent, for example if your adrenal gland does not function properly (Addison's disease) or in certain hereditary diseases that affect red blood cells (sickle cell anemia).
+• If you suffer from diseases where high potassium levels in the blood are frequent (hyperkalemia), such as if your adrenal gland does not function properly (Addison's disease) or in certain hereditary diseases that affect red blood cells (sickle cell anemia).

-• If you are being treated with other medications that increase blood potassium levels (see section "Use of Normofundina with potassium with other medications").
+• If you are being treated with other medications that increase potassium levels in the blood (see section "Using Normofundina with Potassium with other medications").

-• If you must follow a low-sodium diet due to some disease, such as heart muscle weakness (heart failure), fluid accumulation in tissues (generalized edema), fluid in the lungs (pulmonary edema), or high blood pressure with convulsions during pregnancy (eclampsia).
+• If you need to follow a low-salt diet due to a disease such as heart muscle weakness (heart failure), fluid accumulation in tissues (generalized edema), fluid in the lungs (pulmonary edema), or high blood pressure with convulsions during pregnancy (eclampsia).

-• If you must follow a low-calcium diet due to some disease, such as sarcoidosis.
+• If you need to follow a low-calcium diet due to a disease such as sarcoidosis.

-Special caution should be exercised in patients of advanced age, as it may be necessary to adjust the recommended dose to avoid renal and circulatory problems due to hydration.
+Patients of advanced age should be monitored with special care, as it may be necessary to adjust the recommended dose to avoid kidney and circulatory problems due to hydration.

 If you have high blood pressure, the administration of sodium chloride and fluids should be adjusted according to the severity of your disease.

-Your doctor will have special care when administering Normofundina with potassium if your blood acetate levels are high or if you have any metabolic alteration, for example in the case of severe liver insufficiency.
+Your doctor will be especially careful when administering Normofundina with Potassium if your acetate levels in the blood are high or if you have any metabolic disorders, such as severe liver failure.

-Solutions containing potassium and calcium like Normofundina with potassium, should only be administered with caution to patients treated with cardiac glycosides (digital preparations) (see section "Use of Normofundina with potassium with other medications").
+Solutions containing potassium and calcium, such as Normofundina with Potassium, will be administered with caution to patients treated with cardiac glycosides (digitalis preparations) (see section "Using Normofundina with Potassium with other medications").

-This solution may alter your electrolyte levels, therefore, the administration schedule will depend on your clinical status and your ability to metabolize glucose.
+This solution may alter your electrolyte levels; therefore, the administration schedule will depend on your clinical condition and your ability to metabolize glucose.

-Your doctor will have special care if you have any disease that increases the release of vasopressin (hormone that reduces water elimination) such as, for example, in the case of infections, heart, liver, kidney disease, or after surgery, also in the case of taking certain medications (see section Use of Normofundina with potassium with other medications).
+Your doctor will be especially careful if you have any disease that increases the release of vasopressin (a hormone that reduces water elimination), such as in cases of infections, heart, liver, kidney disease, or after surgery, as well as when taking certain medications (see section "Using Normofundina with Potassium with other medications").

-You will also be administered Normofundina with potassium with caution if you have a special risk of suffering from cerebral edema (fluid accumulation in the brain) due to a decrease in your sodium levels (acute hyponatremia).
-For example, in children, pregnant women, or patients with meningitis or other complications.
+Normofundina with Potassium will also be administered with caution if you are at special risk of suffering from cerebral edema (fluid accumulation in the brain) due to a decrease in sodium levels (acute hyponatremia), such as in children, women of childbearing age, or patients with meningitis or other complications.

 Children